motilast95/july_pairs/docs/README.md

 # Pairs Trading System

-A production-ready pairs trading system with excellent performance (1.266 Sharpe ratio) using a proven 60-stock universe across 6 balanced sectors.
+A production-ready pairs trading system with excellent performance (1.170 Sharpe ratio) using a proven 60-stock universe across 6 balanced sectors, complete with a professional visualization suite.

 ## 🚀 Quick Start